UNC Greensboro Spartans men's basketball: Scott Hartzell #5

+Francis Alonso #10

+A member of the Spartans from 2015-19, Alonso leads UNCG with 396 three-pointers made in his collegiate career, 426 made free throws and an 87.1 free-throw percentage.
+His total for three-point baskets ranks third in SoCon history while his mark for free throws converted stands at seventh all-time in the conference's history.

+Alonso is the second player in UNCG history to reach the 2,000-point plateau, with a career total of 2,142 points.
+He helped UNCG win its first-ever postseason game vs. Houston Baptist in the Greensboro Coliseum in 2016, and finished his college career as a two-time National Association of Basketball Coaches (NABC) All-District first team honoree as well as being voted first team All-SoCon Coaches and Media in 2017-18 and 2018-19.

 Courtney Eldridge #23

 Eldridge led the Spartans to the 2001 Southern Conference tournament championship against University of Tennessee at Chattanooga and their second NCAA tournament appearance.

 During the 2001–2002 season, he was ranked 9th in the Nation and 1st in the SoCon in steals, 23rd in the nation and 3rd in the conference in assists., leading that team to the 2002 Southern Conference regular season title and earning a bid to the NIT.

 Eldridge is the Spartan's all-time career leader in assists (584).

 Kyle Hines #42

 In the 2006–07 season, Kyle Hines became the first player in UNCG history to receive the Southern Conference Player of the Year honor and to be named to the Associated Press All-America Honorable Mention.
 He became only the sixth player to score 2,000 points, grab 1,000 rebounds and block 300 shots in his college career, joining the ranks of David Robinson, Alonzo Mourning, Tim Duncan, Pervis Ellison and Derrick Coleman.

 Hines is the Spartan's all-time leader in a number of statistical categories, including points (2187), blocks (349), points per game (18.2), and rebounds per game (8.7).